jajja/jorm/README.md

         System.out.println(goblin.getName() + " : " + goblin.getTribe().getName());
     }

 Which is a very likely scenario in a webpage listing object-relational structures from a database in a flattened view.

-Note that a static cache like the one above is a very likely cause of bugs in a system with multiple clients to the database.
+Note that a static cache like the one above is a common cause of bugs systems with multiple clients to the database.
 You still have to roll your own caching strategy, preferably per transaction!

 ### Rebranded SQL exceptions